Intelligent payment routing: Driving higher conversions & approval rates

 Lost revenue due to unnecessary declines and rigid acquirer selection

 Payment orchestration plays a key role in this process by providing a unified payment infrastructure, centralizing multiple providers, and optimizing transaction flows.
-Intelligent payment routing is an essential part of this, dynamically selecting the best path for each transaction based on real-time data.
-The result: fewer declines and higher conversions.
+Smart payment routing is an essential component of orchestration, dynamically selecting the best path for each transaction based on real-time data analysis.
+The result: significantly fewer declines and higher conversion rates.

-At Solidgate, we simplify this by providing a unified payment infrastructure to help businesses efficiently route transactions, improve payment performance, and maximize revenue.
-Keep reading to see how intelligent payment routing can work for you—or reach out to explore how Solidgate’s solution can streamline your payments.
+At Solidgate, we simplify this complex process by providing a unified payment infrastructure to help businesses efficiently route payments, improve payment performance, and maximize revenue potential.
+Keep reading to discover how intelligent routing payments can work for your specific business needs—or reach out to our payment experts to explore how Solidgate’s intelligent routing solution can streamline your payment operations.

 Reducing false declines

-In online payments, many declined transactions are false positives, where an issuing bank rejects a legitimate transaction due to outdated fraud detection models.
-Up to 25% of card declines fall into this category, according to a study by J.P.
+In online payments, many declined transactions are false positives, where an issuing bank rejects a legitimate transaction due to outdated fraud detection models or overly cautious risk settings.
+Up to 25% of card declines fall into this category, according to a comprehensive study by J.P.
 Morgan.
+These false declines not only result in immediate revenue loss but also long-term customer attrition.

-For example, in the U.S., subscription businesses often face high decline rates because fraud detection systems flag recurring payments as suspicious.
-One fitness subscription app we worked with saw a 20% decline rate from a single issuer, which was resolved by dynamically routing transactions through a different acquirer.
+For example, in the U.S., subscription businesses often face unusually high decline rates because traditional fraud detection systems flag recurring payments as suspicious activity.
+One fitness subscription app we worked with experienced a troubling 20% decline rate from a single major issuer, which was successfully resolved by implementing smart payment routing through a different acquirer with better issuer relationships.

-• Identifying issuers more likely to approve transactions.
+• Identifying specific issuers more likely to approve certain transaction types;

-• Automatically rerouting payments to acquirers with higher success rates.
+• Automatically rerouting payments to acquirers with historically higher success rates for similar transactions;

-• Preventing unnecessary declines without increasing fraud risks.
+• Preventing unnecessary declines without increasing actual fraud risks or exposure.

 Optimizing transaction paths for cross-border payments

-In cross-border scenarios, where the issuing bank, merchant, and acquiring bank are in different countries, payment processing faces more friction due to exchange rate losses, varied regulations, and fraud rules.
+In cross-border scenarios, where the issuing bank, merchant, and acquiring bank are located in different countries, payment processing faces additional friction due to exchange rate losses, varied regulations, and conflicting fraud rules.

-A merchant based in Europe processing a U.S. customer’s payment may face higher decline rates if the transaction is routed through a local EU acquirer instead of a U.S.-based one.
+A merchant based in Europe processing a U.S. customer’s payment may face significantly higher decline rates if the transaction is routed through a local EU acquirer instead of a U.S.-based one with better domestic connections.
+This is especially important when considering local acquiring licenses and payment scheme memberships.

 For example:

-• Latin American markets can have rates as low as 50-60% due to stricter bank policies.
+• Latin American markets can have dramatically lower rates, often as low as 50-60%, due to stricter bank policies and higher fraud concerns;

-• EU-based businesses might need Strong Customer Authentication (SCA) compliance, impacting approval rates.
+• EU-based businesses might need Strong Customer Authentication (SCA) compliance, substantially impacting approval rates for non-compliant payment flows;

-With smart payment routing, payments are directed to the most effective processor based on location, currency, and historical approval rates, leading to a 10-15% increase in approval rates on average.
+With smart payment routing, payments are intelligently directed to the most effective processor based on customer location, transaction currency, and historical approval rate data, leading to a 10-15% increase in overall approval rates on average.

 Recovering failed payments

-Even with the best routing strategies, some transactions will inevitably fail.
-However, intelligent transaction routing can immediately attempt to recover failed payments by retrying them through alternative acquirers or adjusting retry timing based on the decline reason.
+Even with the best routing strategies, some transactions will inevitably fail due to various legitimate reasons.
+However, intelligent transaction routing can immediately attempt to recover these failed payments by retrying them through alternative acquirers or adjusting retry timing based on the specific decline reason provided.

-• Soft declines (e.g., insufficient funds, temporary bank restrictions) can be automatically retried within 24 to 48 hours to improve authorization success.
+• Soft declines (e.g., insufficient funds, temporary bank restrictions) can be automatically retried within 24 to 48 hours to improve authorization success when timing issues are resolved.
+Different decline types benefit from specific retry windows.

-• General declines (issuer-based rejections) can be instantly rerouted to another acquirer with a higher probability of approval.
+• General declines (issuer-based rejections) can be instantly rerouted to another acquirer with a higher probability of approval for that specific card type or issuer.
+Transaction data shows this approach can recover 20-25% of these declines.

-• Hard declines (e.g., lost/stolen cards, fraud suspicion) should not be retried, and instead, the card should be flagged or blacklisted to avoid unnecessary costs.
+• Hard declines (e.g., lost/stolen cards, fraud suspicion) should not be retried, and instead, the card should be flagged or blacklisted to avoid unnecessary processing costs.
+These typically require customer intervention.

 improve conversition 2.png

-We extensively cover handling soft and hard declines in our article How to manage card declines.
+We extensively cover practical strategies for handling both soft and hard declines in our article How to manage card declines.

-By analyzing the decline reason and applying automated retry logic, businesses can recover up to 30% of initially failed transactions, ensuring better retention and reducing involuntary churn.
+By carefully analyzing the specific decline reason and applying sophisticated automated retry logic, businesses can recover up to 30% of initially failed transactions, ensuring better customer retention and significantly reducing involuntary churn rates.

 Why global businesses need intelligent payment routing

-Every failed payment isn’t just a missed transaction—it’s potential lost revenue, increased churn, and higher operational costs.
-Here’s how intelligent payment routing helps solve it.
+Every failed payment isn’t just a missed transaction—it’s potential lost revenue, increased customer churn, and higher operational costs over time.
+Here’s how intelligent routing payments helps solve these critical business challenges.

 Maximizing revenue and reducing churn

-Subscription businesses—most businesses we at Solidgate work with—operate on predictable revenue models and rely on high lifetime value (LTV).
-It makes every failed payment a direct hit to their bottom line.
+Subscription businesses—representing the majority of clients we at Solidgate work with—operate on predictable revenue models and rely heavily on high lifetime value (LTV).
+This makes every failed payment a direct hit to their bottom line and future growth projections.

-A single failed payment could mean losing months or years of future revenue.
-Research by Stripe indicates that involuntary churn due to payment failures accounts for 20-40% of total churn.
+A single failed payment could mean losing months or years of future revenue from an otherwise satisfied customer.
+Research by Stripe indicates that involuntary churn due to payment failures accounts for a staggering 20-40% of total customer churn for subscription businesses.

-Intelligent payment routing helps mitigate this by ensuring payments are processed through the most efficient channels, keeping customers subscribed and revenue steady.
+Smart payment routing helps mitigate this significant risk by ensuring payments are processed through the most efficient channels for each specific transaction type, keeping customers subscribed and revenue streams steady over time.

 Lowering processing costs

-Not all payment processors charge the same fees, and some acquirers offer better rates based on transaction types or regions.
-By routing payments intelligently, merchants can avoid unnecessary costs, optimizing for lower fees while maintaining high approval rates.
+Not all payment processors charge the same fees, and some acquirers offer substantially better rates based on transaction types, volumes, or regions.
+By implementing payment gateway routing intelligently, merchants can avoid unnecessary processing costs, optimizing for lower fees while still maintaining high approval rates.

 Ensuring compliance and reducing fraud

-Global payment expansion means dealing with complex regulations (like PSD2 in the EU).
-Intelligent routing helps by optimizing risk-reward decisions for each transaction and making smart use of 3D Secure—automating acquirer selection and reducing fraud in the process.
+Global payment expansion means dealing with increasingly complex regulations (like PSD2 in the EU and various local requirements worldwide).
+Intelligent routing for payment processing helps by optimizing risk-reward decisions for each transaction and making smart, selective use of 3D Secure authentication—automating acquirer selection based on compliance needs and reducing fraud exposure in the process.

 beat fraud img